Textbook Affordability Workshop

 October 25, 2024, from 1-3 PM

-The initial group meeting will be part discussion, part presentation, and part hands-on activity.
-This session will address why affordability efforts are needed and inform participants of key concepts, such as the difference between free and open, Creative Commons Licensing, and how library ebooks work.
-There will be hands-on activity involving different methods to find alternatives.
+The initial group meeting was part discussion, part presentation, and part hands-on activity.
+This session addressed why affordability efforts are needed and informed participants of key concepts, such as the difference between free and open, Creative Commons Licensing, and how library ebooks work.
+There was hands-on activity involving different methods to find alternatives.

 Part II: Individual Sessions